robotarium/robotarium.github.i/index.md

 ![Hand Image](/assets/hand_pic.png)

-# How do I get involved?
+# Get involved

 The Robotarium is now open for business!
 Currently the Robotarium is in closed alpha.
 In order to be a tester contact [Daniel Pickem](mailto:daniel.pickem@gatech.edu) or [Magnus Egerstedt](mailto:magnus@gatech.edu).
 You can get started right away using the Robotarium simulator provided [here](/get_started/).
-We have also developed a set of well documented [examples](/examples/) which currently run on the robotarium which you can review.
+We have also developed a set of well documented [examples](/examples/) which currently run on the Robotarium which you can review.

 # Cite the Robotarium